-Web Services event system
+Web Services event

-Web Services event system defines how to construct an event-based message exchange pattern, which enables Web services to act as event sources for subscribers.
+Web Services event defines how to construct an event-based message exchange pattern, which enables Web services to act as event sources for subscribers.
 It specifies interfaces of subscriber and event source, as well as event notification mechanism, resource identification, and message structure.
 Each vendor or organization comes up with a design in their own way.
-For instance, existing specifications of Web Services Notification (WS-N) [WSNOTIFICATION] and Web Services Eventing (WS-E) [WSEVENT] are from IBM and Microsoft with IBM support respectively.
+For instance, existing specifications of Web Services Notification (WS-N) [WSNOTIFICATION] and Web Services Eventing (WS-E) [WSEVENT] are from IBM and Microsoft respectively.